Connor200024/Connor200024/README.md

 - 😡 Scambaiter.

 # Project: 🔨
-- Owner of DisTickets.
+- Owner of Arcanium.
 - Owner of DscDevelopment.
-- Owner of DscInflux.
+- founder of DscInflux.
 - Co-Owner of DisWidgets.
 - Leadership at Shuffle.
-- Chief Technology Officer at NodeByte.
+- Chief Executive Officer at NodeByte.host.
 - Developer at JobCord, CordX, LinkCord, DevHub & CodeBin.
 - Human Resources at InfinityBots.
 - Staff at Hiroko & ToxicDevelopment.